JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 ## Access Parameters of Preceding Chain Builds

-Dependent builds can access predefined and custom parameters of the previous chain builds as `dep.<bcID>.<parameter_name>`, where `bcID` is the name of a source build configuration whose parameter value you need to access.
+Dependent builds can access predefined and custom parameters of the previous chain builds as `dep.<bcID>.<parameter_name>`, where `bcID` is the ID of a source build configuration whose parameter value you need to access.

 <img src="dk-params-in-chains.png" width="706" alt="Parameters in dependent builds"/>